N\'eel vector controlled charge and spin transport in altermagnetic junctions: Introduction

 The orientation of the N\'eel vector can be tuned using spin–orbit torques or ultrafast optical excitations~\cite{Zhang22,Ono2021}.
 It influences how spin-polarized currents propagate through the materials.
-This orientation of N\'eel vector modifies the spin-dependent scattering and shows spin Hall response.
 A recent study on AM/$p-$wave magnet junction by rotating the N\'eel vector of the latter relative to that of the former shows similar response~\cite{das25}.
 In MnTe, it is found that domains which have different directions for the N\'eel vectors are formed very much like that in ferromagnets~\cite{Amin2024}.

 Motivated by these developments, we first study electron transport in junctions between two altermagnets having different directions of N\'eel vectors modeled by continuum model.
 We write down boundary conditions that characterize the junction.
-Then we calculate charge and spin conductivities using the Landauer-Buttiker scattering formalism.
+Then we calculate charge and spin conductivities using the Landauer-B\"uttiker scattering formalism.
 Also, we sandwich a normal metal (NM) in between the two AMs, having different direction of N\'eel vectors, to study how the inclusion of NM affects the conductivity.

+In Sec.~\ref{sec:calc}, we present the general outline of our calculation.
+Sections~\ref{sec:AAW} and \ref{sec:ANAW} discuss AM–AM and AM–NM–AM junctions in the weak AM regime.
+Sections~\ref{sec:AAS} and \ref{sec:ANAS} cover the same junction types in the strong AM regime.
+Sections~\ref{sec:AAW} and \ref{sec:AAS} contain three parts.
+In the first part, we give details of calculations, followed by analytical expressions for reflection amplitudes which will be used in calculating the conductivities, and end with a subsection on results and analysis.
+Sections~\ref{sec:ANAW} and \ref{sec:ANAS} are divided into two parts.
+The first part contains the detailed calculations, and the second part presents the corresponding results with analysis.
+In section~\ref{sec:disc}, we compare our work with some closely related works, followed by a discussion of connection to TMR and the effect of disorder and edge roughness.
+Finally, we summarise our findings and provide concluding remarks in Sec.~\ref{sec:sum}.